Lead Support Worker

 Are you looking for a job where you can really make a difference?

-We are seeking an enthusiastic and dedicated practice lead support worker to join the team at this service providing support for adults with learning disabilities and associated health needs.
+We are seeking an enthusiastic and dedicated lead support worker

 The people we support are at the heart of everything we do - they are wonderful individuals and deserve to be treated with respect, dignity and choice.
-Our main priority, therefore, is to find support workers with values, behaviours and attitudes to match our own.
+Our main priority, therefore, is to find staff with values, behaviours and attitudes to match our own.

 Could this be you?